 With the Fulfillment by Merchant (FBM) method, sellers primarily bear the costs of storage, packaging, and shipping.
 Amazon doesn’t charge a shipping or fulfillment fee for FBM; instead, the seller is in charge of getting things done.

-Even if having fewer Amazon fees seems like a money-saver at first, sellers have to think about costs like rent for storage, boxes, and tape for packing, postage for shipping, and potentially paying employees to help.
+Even if having fewer Amazon fees seems like a money-saver at first, sellers have to think about costs like rent for storage, boxes, tape for packing, postage for shipping, and potentially paying employees to help.
 Also, without the coveted Prime badge, your products won’t perform as well on the platform compared to those with Prime listings.

 Amazon SFP Fees

 If you choose Seller-fulfilled Prime (SFP), you’ll handle storage, packing, and shipping on your own, just like in FBM.
-But you have to follow Amazon’s rules for packaging and quick delivery so that your goods can be part of the Prime program.
+However, you have to follow Amazon’s rules for packaging and quick delivery so that your goods can be part of the Prime program.

-Amazon charges a 2% fee for each of your SFP orders for the privilege of displaying the Prime badge, which is very effective at attracting customers.
-This cost falls on top of your fulfillment and shipping expenses as well as your Amazon fees, which can take a bite out of your bottom line.
+The 2% fee falls on top of your fulfillment and shipping expenses as well as your Amazon fees, which can take a bite out of your bottom line.
 That said, you get to take advantage of Amazon Prime’s 24/7 customer service offering, helping reduce your personal workload.

 FBA Fees